 Product means the Ex product covered by an IECEx Certificate of Conformity issued in accordance with the IECEx Scheme Rules for Certified Equipment, and listed on the IECEx Conformity Mark Licence.

-Surveillance means a programme of activity to confirm the Licensee’s continuing compliance with its Licence and these Conditions.
+Surveillance means a programme of activity to confirm the Licensee’s continuing compliance with its Licence and these terms and conditions.

-Location of IECEx Rules, Regulations and Supporting Operational Documents
+Location of IECEx Rules, Procedures and Supporting Operational Documents

-The following IECEx Scheme Rules and Regulations shall be made publicly available via the IECEx internet website at www.iecex.com
+The following IECEx Scheme Rules and Procedures are made publicly available in their currently valid versions via the IECEx internet website at www.iecex.com

 IECEx 01 – IECEx Scheme Basic Rules